What are the differences between the Chinese and Western Android app markets?

 How do I upload my app to third-party stores?

-Uploading your app to these third-party stores is a time-consuming task and there are 3 fundamental steps which need to be carried out before your app is successfully distributed.
+Uploading your app to these third-party stores is a time-consuming task.
+There are 3 fundamental steps which need to be carried out before your app is successfully distributed.

 This process can take months to complete if you don’t have a strong understanding of the market and a good grasp of the Chinese language.